timsbiomed/tccm-model/minimal_tccm.md

 3. Support pretty much any ontology / classification system / concept scheme that one may encounter on the web.
 4. Access service will be based on the TCCM Code Set specification
-   * All concepts in TCCM Co
+   * All concepts in TCCM Concept Description

 ## domain: skos:Concept